pulumi/docs/content/docs/reference/pkg/gcp/compute/backendservice.md

     </dt>
     <dd>{{% md %}}Indicates whether the backend service will be used with internal or
 external load balancing.
 A backend service created for one type of load balancing cannot be used with the other.
-Must be `EXTERNAL` or `INTERNAL_SELF_MANAGED` for a global backend service.
-Defaults to `EXTERNAL`.
 {{% /md %}}</dd>

     <dt class="property-optional"